veisis/cakephp-rest-api/README.md

 }
 ```
 If you have set httpResponseCode to any value other that 200, the `status` value will be `NOK` otherwise `OK`.
 In case of exceptions, it will be handled automatically and set the appropriate status code.
+> You can modify the default response configuration like the text for OK response, key for main response data, etc. by overwriting them  in your `APP/config/api.php` file.

 ## Examples
 Below are few examples to understand how this plugin works.